2. Motion

 This code block glides a sprite to wherever the mouse cursor is on the stage.

-This code block glides a sprite to a specific x-y
+This code block glides a sprite to a specific x-y location.

 2.7.
 Pointing